If you are experiencing pain in your hands while doing simple tasks like holding a cup or turning a doorknob, know you are not alone.

 Finger Extension Stretch

-This exercise stretches the tissues in the underside of your palm wrist while strengthening the muscles that lift the fingers.
+This exercise stretches the tissues on the underside of your palm and wrist while strengthening the muscles that lift your fingers.

 Wrist Flexion Stretch